 North American also has a program called LifeView and offers no medical exam Term Life Insurance to applicants age 18 to 50 with face amounts of $50,000 to $500,000.
 This is only issued through qualified call centers with experienced life insurance agents specializing in no medical exam life insurance.

 Protective life refers to this product as PLUS which stands for Protective Life Underwriting Solution.
-This type of underwriting starts with the electronic application then telephone interview, electronic signature and then a quick decision by the underwriter.
-We have found protective to be one of the best life insurance companies for the non med underwriting process.
+This type of underwriting starts with the electronic application then telephone interview, electronic signature, and then a quick decision by the underwriter.
+We have found protective to be one of the best life insurance companies for the no medical exam underwriting process.

 Issue ages and face amounts for applicants are: